Marijan Jantoljak: Club

 As a player, he was the most capped goalkeeper of all time for HNK Rijeka.
 He also scored 15 goals during his time in Rijeka as he was a regular penalty kick taker.
 During the 1969–70 season, he did not concede a goal for 917 minutes, a record for any Rijeka goalkeeper.

 International

-Jantoljak made his debut for Yugoslavia in an October 1966 friendly match away against Israel, coming on as a 66th-minute substitute for Ilija Pantelić, and earned a total of 2 caps scoring no goals.
+Jantoljak made his debut for Yugoslavia in an October 1966 friendly match away against Israel, coming on as a 66th-minute substitute for Ilija Pantelić, and earned a total of two caps scoring no goals.
 His second and final international was a November 1966 friendly away against Bulgaria.

 Managerial career

 After retiring green at the age of 39, Jantoljak became a coach.
-Among other clubs, he has managed HNK Rijeka during the 1991–92 and 1995 seasons.
+Among other clubs, he managed HNK Rijeka during the 1991–92 and 1995 seasons.

+Death

+Jantoljak died in Rijeka, Croatia on 10 April 2025, at the age of 85.